ZingyAwesome/easylists-for-pihole/README.md

 pihole -g
 Then it will pull the lists in and use them.

-!Update - This repo will not be updated further
+!Update - This repo will not be updated further.

 Enjoy!!!